Trigger warning: Trigger warning for graphic descriptions of abuse and sexual scenarios. Reader discretion is advised.

 “He was laughing like I was a joke, saying things like ‘But you’re Aurora Snow, you can take it.’
 But I could not take it.
 I was shattered—my nerves so frayed I was entirely unable to explain how what I consented to turned into something I never imagined.”

 “I tried…to stop it.
 Screaming ‘No!’ or demanding to be untied or howling for it to stop—nothing helped.
 Did they think this was all part of the scene?..
-For the first time in my successful, lengthy career I could do nothing but get tortured on camera.
+For the first time in my successful, lengthy career, I could do nothing but get tortured on camera.
 I was powerless.”

 The company had intentionally advertised and recruited fans of Aurora Snow—not actors—with the lure of, Come see Porn Star Aurora Snow perform a scene, and be part of it!
 Free alcohol was also mentioned.

 “I’d consented to having extras in the scene, to being tied up and compromised with them in close quarters, but the reality of what happened was nothing like I’d expected.
-Of course, before you get your check there is one more video to make: the one where you say you consented to everything as the company writes out the check you just went through hell to earn.”
+Of course, before you get your check, there is one more video to make: the one where you say you consented to everything as the company writes out the check you just went through hell to earn.”

 Exploiting the vulnerability of an inexperienced “porn star”

 The fact is Snow is not alone in her experience.
-The blurred lines of consent are ever prevalent in the porn industry, and it can happen to anyone—even well-recognized and award-winning porn performers (or “porn star”).
+The blurred lines of consent are ever prevalent in the porn industry, and it can happen to anyone—even well-recognized and award-winning porn performers (or “porn stars”).
 Still, inexperienced performers are particularly vulnerable.

 More established performers (or “porn stars”) sometimes have an agent to call if something goes wrong, or what’s been coined a “boyfriend” or “suitcase pimp” with them on set—an unofficial bodyguard who shadows the performer and carries her customary lingerie-stuffed suitcase.